Greenberg-Shalom's Commensurator Hypothesis and Applications: Notation, standing assumptions, and definitions of irreducibility

 In this section, we will fix some standing assumptions that will be in place for the rest of this article.
-Subsequent sections may have further assumptions that will be detailed at the beginning of each section. \begin{assume} \mbox{} \begin{itemize} \item $I$ is a finite set indexing local fields $k_i, i \in I$, of characteristic zero. \item $\bbG_i$ are connected, absolutely simple, isotropic, adjoint algebraic groups over $k_i$.
+Subsequent sections may have further assumptions that will be detailed at the beginning of each section. \begin{sassume} \mbox{} \begin{itemize} \item $I$ is a finite set indexing local fields $k_i, i \in I$, of characteristic zero. \item { $I$ also indexes a set of groups $\bbG_i$ which are} connected, absolutely simple, isotropic, adjoint algebraic groups over $k_i$.
 We set $G_i:=\bbG_i(k_i)$ and $G=\prod_{i\in I} G_i$.
-When not otherwise specified, we equip $G$ with the analytic topology. \item $\Gamma\subseteq G$ is a discrete subgroup with almost dense commensurator $\Delta\subseteq G$ and with unbounded projection to each $G_i$.
-Here a subgroup is said to be \emph{almost dense} if its closure has finite index.
-See Section \ref{sec:prelim} for more information on almost dense subgroups. \end{itemize} \end{assume}
+When not otherwise specified, we equip $G$ with the analytic topology. \end{itemize} \end{sassume}

 \begin{rem} Much (but not all) of our discussion also applies when $k_i$ are local fields of positive characteristic, and the Greenberg-Shalom problem can be formulated, and is open and interesting, in that setting as well.\end{rem}